 Arsenal to make fresh bid to tempt Ollie Watkins from Aston Villa - Paper Talk

-Plus: Manchester United have reportedly decided to cut their losses with Rasmus Hojlund; Napoli have £45 million to spend on Jack Grealish or Alejandro Garnacho
+Plus: Manchester United have reportedly decided to cut their losses with Rasmus Hojlund; Napoli have £45m to spend on Jack Grealish or Alejandro Garnacho

 The top stories and transfer rumours from Monday's newspapers...